 The light is subdued in the Blue Room.
 He lies in his bed, plumped up with pillows.
 His breath is slow and laboured, his skin terribly white, his hair stuck down by sweat.
 Kneeling on the floor, trembling, his wife – the queen.
 Holding his limp hand, she knows he is dying.
 Beside her, five of her children, their faces pinched with fear.
 Standing awkwardly, near by, ladies in waiting, equerries, doctors, a minister or two.
 But she has eyes only for her darling prince.
 The time is almost eleven in the evening.
 As he slips away, she mutters, ‘Oh, this is death, I know it.’
-On his death, the queen cries forth a scream that tears down the walls of Windsor.
+On his passing, the queen lets rip a scream that tears down the walls of Windsor.

 On the 14 December 1861, Albert, the Prince Consort, died.
 He was only 42.
 His unexpected death plunged Queen Victoria into grief so overwhelming that it endured for the rest of her life.
 Her pain was shared by the nation in an outpouring of grief that would not be seen again until the death, 136 years later, of Princess Diana.
 But after a while, public and politicians alike began to ask whether the Queen’s period of mourning would ever end?

 Prince Albert and Princess Victoria meet